Nevysha/Cozy-Nest/README.md

 Cozy Nest is a UI extension for Automatic's sd-webui.
 Inspired by [anapnoe](https://github.com/anapnoe/stable-diffusion-webui-ux)'s work

 Tested in Chrome, should work in Firefox with minor bug.
 I plan to fix it later.

+User reported that it works on Vlad's fork of sd-webui, although I haven't tested it myself.

 Features:
 - [x]  Resizable panels